 - Brown Palace in Denver: Also connected to the series of cold tunnels, this building is plagued by the incessant sound of someone coughing.
 It is also frequented my the same ghost that haunts the capital.

 If you’ve been to some of these we’d love to know what you thought?
 Found somewhere even scarier??
-Comment below, we’d love to go check it out!
+Comment below with Colorado’s haunted houses we may have missed.
 Happy Halloween!